jefferyokesamuel/jefferyokesamuel/README.md

-### Hi there 👋
+### Hi im Jeffery 👋

-Growing up i was always excited about tech and video games, with over 5 years of experience.
-I love working on blockchain projects because of the many use cases it has.
+Blockchain Engineer with over 5 years of experience

 - 🔭 I’m currently working on Blockchain Projects
 - 🌱 I’m currently learning more on Smart Contract Security